 If SPI <1, that means EV<PV so you are behind the schedule because the amount you have actually worked (EV) is less than what you had planned (PV)

-Always remember SPI greater than 1 is good whereas SPI lesser than 1 is bad.
+Always remember that SPI greater than 1 is good whereas SPI lesser than 1 is bad.

 Earned Value Formula #6 – Schedule Variance (SV)